-Entering the Parlor you are sure to see the painting of General Schuyler over the fireplace which is a copy taken from a miniature by John Trumbull.
-The 18th Century painting over the desk is of an unknown young Schuyler boy and was given by the Chambers Estate, Philadelphia, Pa in 1980, who are descendants of the Schuyler family.
-The desk dates from 1750 and was made of Cherry in Connecticut.
+Entering the Parlor, notice the painting of General Schuyler over the fireplace.
+It is a copy taken from a miniature by John Trumbull, which hangs in the Smithsonian.
+The 18th Century painting over the desk is of an unknown young Schuyler boy painted over an earlier portrait and was given by the Chambers Estate, Philadelphia, in 1980.
+They are descendants of the Schuyler family.
+The desk dates from 1750 and was made of cherry in Connecticut.
 It came from Gracie Mansion, the residence of the Mayor of New York City.
-On the desk is a small dictionary from 1798, a quill pen and a clay pipe.
+On the desk is a small dictionary from 1798, a reproduction quill pen and a clay pipe.
 The brass candlesticks on the desk are Queen Anne period, early 1740's.

-The 58 key Cherry inlaid Hepplewhite piano was made in Rutland, Vermont in 1752.
-It remained with the Sexton family of Fortsville, Vermont until it was purchased for this room in 1969.
-The Schuyler's were fond of music.
-A painting exists at the Schuyler Mansion in Albany, NY showing Schuylers around a piano much like this one in the hall, which was used as a family room at the time.
+The 58 key Cherry inlaid Hepplewhite piano was made in Rutland, Vermont in 1752, then called the "Hampshire Grants".
+It remained with the Sexton family of Forestville, New York until it was purchased for this room in 1969.
+The Schuylers were fond of music.
+Records exist at the Schuyler Mansion in Albany, NY, of a painting showing the Schuylers around a piano much like this one in the hall, which was used as a family room at the time.

-The fifes on the piano are examples of British and American instruments of the period.
+The fifes on the piano are examples of British and American musical instruments of the period.
 The British is silver plated brass and was found on a farm just north of the Battlefield.
 The American fife is iron and was found on Van Schaick island in the Hudson River south of the Battlefield.
 From an old inventory we know the General had a book in his library entitled "German Flute".
-Fife's like the ones on exhibit, were all called "German", because the first of this type was made in Germany.
+Fifes like the ones on exhibit, were all called "German", because the first of this type was made in Germany.
 The silver basket is coin silver.
-It was common to sometimes use silver coins to make fine silver.
+It was common to sometimes use silver coins to make fine silver pieces.